msakth/Angular2-WebPack-Template/README.md

 # Angular2-WebPack-Template

-Template to start Angular2 using webpack
+Starterkit for Angular2 using webpack

 # Commands available to use